freedomofpress/securedrop-docs/docs/glossary.rst

 Support for v2 onion services will start to be removed from SecureDrop in February 2021, and we strongly recommend :doc:`upgrading SecureDrop instances to v3 onion services <v3_services>` as soon as possible.

-Distinguishing between different generations of onion services is easy: v3 addresses are longer (56 characters) than v2 addresses (16 characters).

 OSSEC Alert Public Key
 ----------------------